valor13111/react-redux-example-app/README.md

-This is an example to showcase the basics of Redux
+This is an example application to showcase the very basics of Redux.

 ## Redux Basics

-In the project directory, you can run:

 ### `What is Redux?`